 Most vulnerability scanners offer container scanning facility which highlights vulnerabilities and configuration issues.
-By default, these tools check software packages to find errors, but you can still configure these tools to check against vulnerability databases such as National Vulnerability Database (NVD) and Common Vulnerabilities and Exposures (CVE).
+By default, these tools check software packages to find errors, but you can still configure these application security tools to check against vulnerability databases such as National Vulnerability Database (NVD) and Common Vulnerabilities and Exposures (CVE).

 4. Embrace Isolation

 What makes containers stand out is their ability to isolate applications, processes, data and users.
 This allows you to offer them the lowest privilege needed for effective operations.
 If your container is running on the host, vulnerability on host’s side can provide an opening to hackers to enter your container.
 Similarly, if the hacker successfully breaks out of the container and reach the host, it can gain root-level access on the host.
 Where possible, run containers with fewer privileges and never run containers as a root user.

 5. Centralized Access Control